 Studies Abroad: Galway Ireland Program Information

 Students are required to take two mandatory courses during the semester.
-One course will be offered by Professor David Gutterman, a visiting American professor from Willamette University, in his or her specific discipline.
-The other mandatory course is in Irish Studies organized by the noted poet, Louis de Poar.
-This course includes lecturers from various disciplines relating to Irish society and history, with excursions to sites of interest.
+A visiting American professor from Willamette University will teach one of the mandatory courses.
+The other mandatory course is focused on Irish studies.
 In addition to the mandatory courses, students will take three to four elective courses offered through the National University of Ireland (NUI), Galway.
 Admission is subject to agreement of the department head and academic background.

-The spring semester begins in the first week of January 2014 and ends by mid to late May 2014.
-Exact dates will be announced by January 2013.
+The spring semester begins in the first week of January 2015 and ends mid to late May 2015.
+Exact dates will be announced by January 2014.

 Students live in a University-owned apartment village with Irish flatmates in the Gort na Coiribe student housing center, a 10 minute walk from the National University of Ireland.
 Most students have single rooms and share bathrooms and kitchen facilities with two or more students.
 Students are from Willamette University and the University of Portland.